-- Lower household spending
+- Lowered household spending

-- Greater real estate equity
+- Increased real estate equity

-- Fewer dependents
+- Reduced number of dependents

 Organizations with longer financial histories have more ways to demonstrate their ability to sustain success and profitability to lenders.
-Before applying for a business debt consolidation loan, your organization should be in operation for at least one year.
+Before applying for a business debt consolidation loan, your organization should be in operation for at least 1 year.

 1. Understand the Current Terms of Your Debt

 The first step involves understanding the types of debt you’re consolidating and the terms they carry.
 This will help you know when it’s the right time to consolidate your debt.